peterda84/peterda84.github.io/_portfolio/boinc.md

 ---
 title: "BOINC"
-excerpt: "Install and configure a BOINC client on an EC2 instance (Amazon AWS)."
+excerpt: "Install and configure a BOINC client on an EC2 instance."
 ---

 BOINC (Berkeley Open Infrastructure for Network Computing) is an open-source system for volunteer computing.
 It is a high-performance distributed computing platform.
 It brings together as many personal computers that all together would be one of largest processing capability in the world compared with individual supercomputers.
 In essence, BOINC is software that can exploit the unused CPU and GPU cycles on a computer to do scientific computing — what one individual does not utilize of their computer, BOINC uses.